p/vcproj2cmake/README.txt

 their static .vcproj files on Visual Studio, then it perhaps makes less sense to use our converter as a somewhat more cumbersome _online converter_ solution
-- instead you may choose to go for a full-scale manual conversion to CMakeLists.txt files (by basing your initial CMakeLists.txt layout on the output of our script, too, of course).
+- instead you may choose to go for a full-scale manual conversion to CMakeLists.txt files (probably by basing your initial CMakeLists.txt layout on the output of our script, too, of course).
 That way you can avoid having to deal with the hook script includes as required by our online conversion concept, and instead modify your